Skip to main content

 The Sumo Logic App for Strimzi Kafka is a unified logs and metrics app.
 The app helps you to monitor the availability, performance, and resource utilization of Kafka messaging/streaming clusters.
 Pre-configured dashboards provide insights into the cluster status, throughput, broker operations, topics, replication, zookeepers, node resource utilization, and error logs.

-This App has been tested with following Kafka Operator versions:
+This App has been tested with the following Kafka Operator versions:

 • 0.35.0

-This App has been tested with following Kafka versions:
+This App has been tested with the following Kafka versions:

 • 3.4.0